THE WHITE BOARD

 Some Data

-Of the 41 groups, 18 have no people of colour (44%).
-Of the other 23 that do have a person of colour, 14 have one person of colour (61%).
-The percentage of people of colour ranges from 5% to 25%, from one to four people.
+Of the 48 groups, 21 have no people of colour (44%).
+Of the other 27 that do have a person of colour, 18 have one person of colour (67%).
+Of the 48 groups, 39 have zero or one person of colour (81%).
+The percentage of people of colour ranges from 3% to 25%, from one to four people.

-Overall, 7.5% people of colour is too low, that’s one in thirteen people; and individually the groups where it is zero need to change.
+Overall, 6.6% people of colour is too low, that’s one in fifteen people; and individually the groups where it is zero need to change.

 Some Context